Chokyotager/NotYetAnotherNightshade/README.md

 The latent space method as described can also be used to perform highly accelerated, very high throughput virtual screening for computer-aided drug discovery of up to a few billion compounds.

-The contents of this repository contains the code we used in training of new encoders, construction of surrogate models, and latent space potentiation as described in the manuscript.
+This repository contains the code we used in training of new encoders, construction of surrogate models, and latent space potentiation as described in the manuscript.
 We have also included utility tools for decoding and encoding molecules, so that you can fit and train your own surrogate models.

 ## Paper